 St John’s Anglican church was built for the mission in 1854.
 Soldiers killed at the battle of Ōrākau are buried in the churchyard, which contains memorials to both British and Māori combatants.
 The Te Awamutu District Museum has the best collection of Waikato war artefacts in New Zealand.

-Members of the 2nd Waikato militia settled in the area, but after British troops left and the militia was disbanded in 1867, the town stagnated.
+Members of the Second Waikato Militia settled in the area, but after British troops left and the militia was disbanded in 1867, the town stagnated.
 It revived only when the railway line arrived in 1880.

 From the 1880s Te Awamutu developed as a farming centre, with large saleyards.
 The first cooperative commercial dairy factory in the North Island opened there in November 1882, followed by others.
-In 2009 the town had a Fonterra dairy factory and two major grain factories.
+In the 2010s the town had a Fonterra dairy factory and two major grain factories.

 Te Awamutu became a borough in 1915.
 It is called ‘Rose Town’ because of its rose gardens, which were established in the 1960s.

-Township 12 km north of Te Awamutu.
+Township 12 km north of Te Awamutu, with a 2013 population of 519.
 Like nearby Ngāhinapōuri, Te Rore and Harapēpē, Ōhaupō was a military post during the Waikato war.
 It was settled by Bohemian militiamen connected with Pūhoi settlement north of Auckland, and some of their descendants still live there.
 A redoubt, built in April 1864, was located about 1 km further north.